 In anticipation of the move to Mertarvik, the Newtok community recognized the need for a Community Layout Plan (CLP) that would provide details on the physical layout of the new village in order to guide the efficient and orderly development at Mertarvik.

 The CLP evolved over the years as new information about Mertarvik became available, and decisions based on this information were made by the people of Newtok and members of the Newtok Planning Group.
 From 2006-2015, each version of the CLP built upon the prior version and was coordinated through the Newtok community and the Newtok Planning Group.
+In May 2017, the Newtok Village Council approved a final community layout plan that will guide future development at Mertarvik.
+More information on this final layout is provided below.

 The process of planning for the physical layout of the new community at Mertarvik began while Newtok was still negotiating a land exchange with the federal government.
 In 2000, with funding from the Bureau of Indian Affairs and U.S. Army Corps of Engineers, Newtok hired ASCG Incorporated to develop a site layout and transportation plan which was finalized a year after the land exchange was completed, in 2004.
 This layout was developed without detailed information on the Mertarvik site, such as topography and wetland vegetation, but it was an important part of a report to provide background documentation to government agencies and officials in order to justify Newtok's land exchange with the federal government and efforts to relocate to Nelson Island, and to support requests for government assistance in this process.